• Skip to primary navigation

 Using low quality oils

-One of the biggest mistakes I think you can do buying poor quality essential oils for your cleaning.
+One of the biggest mistakes I think you can do buying poor quality essential oils for your homemade cleaning products.
 You need 100% pure essential oils or they oil will not have enough or any of the antibacterial, antimicrobial, anti-fungal, antiseptic, de-greasing properties to them.
 Don’t use oils that are not 100% pure, or have other ingredients listed other that oils, like ‘fragrance’.
 Check out these 7 simple test to tell if you oil is pure or not.

 Improper Storage